 Location: Underway to Dominica, Transatlantic Day 8, 20*38.00 N 33*35.04 W

 After lunch and morning muster, we had an oceanography class.
-In class, we learned about marine life and the marine environment, which was a nice refresher from what we learned in the beginning of marine biology.
-After oceanography, PSCT class met, went over our last exam, and learned about meteorology and weather patterns.Whilst in PSCT, we were able to sail through a minor squall.
+In class, we learned about marine life and the marine environment, which was a nice refresher from what we learned at the beginning of marine biology.
+After oceanography, the PSCT class met, went over our last exam, and learned about meteorology and weather patterns.
+While in PSCT, we were able to sail through a minor squall.
 After PSCT, we had shower time with another squall off our bow.
-During dinner, watch team 3 took over with Jessica and later on Katie at the helm.
+During dinner, watch team three took over with Jessica and later on, Katie at the helm.
 Now, as we break for the evening, the sun is setting off our bow showing us the way to the Caribbean.